tomiGoljevscek/Oxide.Docs/source/includes/7-days-to-die/hooks_structure.md

 ```

  * Called when a player tries to use a door
- * Returning true will allow door usage, nothing will by default will allow door usage, returning anything else will reject door usage
+ * Returning true allows door usage, nothing will by default will allow door usage, returning anything else will reject door usage